IntegrityChecker java (icj): Command Line Usage Tips

 icj verify --threads 2 --large-buffers 4 MyData

-- If you want to verify things one after another to restrict CPU and/or memory usage, the best way is separate invocations.
-This command works fine, but it does the three items as one job:
+- To verify folders/volumes one after another in series, the best way is separate invocations.
+This invocation does the three items as a single job:

 icj verify MyStuff Work MasterData

-icj verify MyStuff; icj verify Work; icj verify MasterData
+icj verify MyStuff; icj verify Work; icj verify Photo

 Overview of commands